AaravUSC/stock-trading/README.md

 After cloning the repository, install the requirements:
 > $ mvn clean install

-On MySQL workbench, run the create.sql file provided in the repositoryl.
+On MySQL workbench, run the create.sql file provided in the repository.

 Obtain a free Finnhub API key [here](https://finnhub.io/register) for real-time stock quotes.